JoshWillik/json-expand/README.md

 ## Rules

-Any **expression** wrapped in `{{ }}` will be expanded to the correct value or undefined if none exists.The expression to expand may come before the thing it will expand to.
+Any **expression** wrapped in `{{ }}` will be expanded to the correct value or an empty string if none exists.
+The expression to expand may come before the thing it will expand to.

 ```json
 {
     "name": "John, son of {{parent}}",